mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 API calls are usually considered dynamic HTTP requests, since the responses are generated by the server in real time based on some input parameters supplied in the request.
 As we mentioned in the [FAQ](/docs/edge-logic/faq#what-about-dynamic-content), dynamic requests such as REST API calls can be very effectively accelerated by CDN360.
+For example, the user of a mobile or web app may reload the same page repeatedly, which may generate lots of duplicated API calls in a short period of time.
+Some caching using CDN can result in a drastic improvement of the performance.
 In this article, we are going to use an example to illustrate how to use the portal to create a property to accelerate an API server.

-Here are the assumption about this task:
+Here are the assumptions about this task:
 * The API server to be accelerated has a hostname: `api.company.com`.
 The server requires the request `Host` header to carry this value.
 * You currently setup the DNS server to resolve this hostname to 2 IP addresses: `1.1.1.1`